mikechao/tic-tac-toe-ai/docs/plan-2.md

 ### 2025-11-05 Move Timing Capture
 - `requestGeminiMove` now records inference timing via `performance.now()`, returning `durationMs`, `startedAt`, and `finishedAt` on success (and surfacing timing data on invalid retries when available).
 - These metrics will feed directly into `MoveLogEntry` duration tracking once we wire controller integration, satisfying the plan’s timing requirement before introducing timeout logic.

+### 2025-11-05 Move Timeout Handling
+- Added a default 30 s timeout (configurable per call) to Gemini move requests via an internal abort signal merger that honors external cancellations.
+- Timeout aborts yield a typed failure with duration metadata, so the controller can mark forfeits and emit user-facing notifications per plan requirements.
+- Retained retry flow: if Gemini responds with an occupied cell, we still prompt once more unless the timeout aborts first.